Frequently Asked Questions

 Assignments are turned in online and graded by faculty.
 Tests are created and delivered online.
 Fixed answer questions (true/false, multiple choice-style questions) are graded automatically, and open-ended questions (essay, long answer) are graded by the instructor.

 Some faculty grade participation in discussion forums, blogs and journals.
 Collaborative work on group projects may also be graded.

 What kind of time and attention will I receive from the instructor?

-In the course syllabus, each instructor outlines how she or he should be contacted and his/her expected response time.
+In the course syllabus, each instructor outlines how they should be contacted and their expected response time.
 Many instructors check in to courses daily during the week to respond to emails, review discussions and assignments, and provide course input.
 Many instructors offer virtual office hours via phone during office hours.